hluling/ph-dash/creating-interactive-dashboard-with-python.md

 ## Introduction

 To advance open scholarship in humanities, it is important to make the research output more accessible to other scholars and the general public.
 It would be beneficial for scholars to explore ways to better engage with a broader audience.
-Creating a web-based interactive dashboard to visualize data has become a popular method nowadays to achieve this goal.
-The current lesson will walk you through the process of creating an interactive dashboard using the latest data from a publicly available dataset using the Dash library in Python.
-For demonstration, this lesson uses a research question in the field of media studies: How do the U.S. television stations cover the war in Ukraine.
-The dataset used in this lesson is a publicly available data of transcription texts of television news.
+Creating a web-based interactive dashboard to visualize data and results has become a popular method nowadays to achieve this goal (e.g., [a project that tracks social media data](https://portal.research.lu.se/en/publications/stancexplore-visualization-for-the-interactive-exploration-of-sta), [a study that recreates W. E. B. Du Bois' study of black residents in Philadelphia](http://digitalhumanities.org/dhq/vol/16/2/000609/000609.html), and [a project that visualizes the narrative structure in William Faulkner's work](http://digitalhumanities.org/dhq/vol/15/2/000548/000548.html)).
+The current lesson will walk you through the process of creating an interactive dashboard based on a publicly available dataset using the open-source Dash library in Python.
+For demonstration, this lesson uses a research question in the field of media studies: How do the U.S. television stations cover the war in Ukraine?
+The dataset used in this lesson is the publicly available data of transcription texts of television news.

 This lesson contributes to the existing Programming Historian lessons by adding a tutorial focused on creating an interactive web-based dashboard in Python ([see a similar English lesson focused on using Shiny in R](https://programminghistorian.org/en/lessons/shiny-leaflet-newspaper-map-tutorial)).
+In addition, the approach taken by this lesson can be applied to a wide range of digital humanities projects where there is a need to retrieve data from a publicly available source, process and analyze the data, and visualize the research outputs in an engaging way.

 ## Lesson Goals
-You will learn how to:
+You will learn how to use Python to:
   * Retrieve latest data using [Application Programming Interface (API)](https://en.wikipedia.org/wiki/API)
   * Create the frontend of dashboard that determines how it looks
   * Create the backend of dashboard that determines how users interact with it